 Get year-round comfort for less!
-If you live in Glenelg, MD or the surrounding area and are interested in installing a ductless heat pump in your home, call Michael Bonsby Heating & Air Conditioning at 301-990-7970 or click here!
+If you live in Glenelg, MD or the surrounding area and are interested in installing a ductless heat pump in your home, call Michael Bonsby HVAC & Plumbing at 301-990-7970 or click here!

 Benefits of Ductless Heat Pumps

 Homeowners all over Glenelg, MD choose ductless heating because it is:

 - Extremely cost-effective and efficient.
 Ductless heat pumps are very easy to install—all we need is a three-inch hole in your wall or ceiling.
 Since they directly heat or cool the room they’re installed in, ductless heat pumps distribute air much more evenly than conventional HVAC systems, eliminating hot and cool spots and making your home much more comfortable.
 They also eliminate air leaks common to ducted heating and cooling systems for added comfort and efficiency.

 - Easily controlled remotely.
 You can use a remote control like device, which also functions as a programmable thermostat, to control heating and cooling in your home.
 Systems offer many different modes of operation, including quiet, high, or timer.
 If you prefer, you can have wall-mounted controls installed as well.

 - Arranged in customizable “zones.”
 These zones, or areas within your home, can be individually heated or cooled, giving you greater control over your home’s heating and cooling and helping you reduce unnecessary HVAC expenses.
 Ductless heat pumps in Glenelg, MD can also be combined with existing electric baseboards in bedrooms and bathrooms to provide additional heat when necessary.